Starfish International,

 Mona Partner Since 2019

-Starfish Business Skills Center, the program Mona supports, provides certification on four tracks to young girls to enable them to find their financial voice and intendance to equally contribute to the betterment of themselves, their families and communities.
-This program is now the focus of collaboration with the country's Ministry of Higher Education.
+Starfish Business Skills Center.
+The Skills Center provides vocational certification to girls and young women, enabling financial independence and allowing them to contribute to the betterment of themselves, their families, and their communities.
+This program is now the focus of a collaboration with the country's Ministry of Higher Education.

 The Challenge